dunkelfrosch/phpcoverfish/README.md

     --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes (deprecated, will be replaced by --quiet/-q in beta version)
-    --no-ansi                prevent colorful output of rendering results -- verbose               will be handled by option '--output-level <n>' -- no-interaction        not necessary, no virtual interaction planned yet -- quiet                 will be handled by option '--output-prevent-echo'
+    --no-ansi                prevent colorful output of rendering results --verbose                will be handled by option '--output-level <n>' --no-interaction         not necessary, no virtual interaction planned yet --quiet                  will be handled by option '--output-prevent-echo'

-### Parameters (not available in alpha/beta-1)
+### Parameters (not available in beta-1)

     --debug                  generate a more detailed debug output of coverfish process --stop-on-error          stop on first application error